-The distance between two corresponding markers (from turning pole to turning pole) must be no less than 6 m and no more than 7 m.
-The distance between the starting gates must also be the same.
+The distance between two corresponding gates (from turning pole to turning pole) should be no less than 6 m and no more than 8 m.
+The distance between the starting gates should be the same as between the two courses.